wholder/Cheetah3DParser/README.md

 As near as I can determine, Vertex normals do not appear to be saved in the `.jas` files I used as test examples.
 However, it's possible there may be circumstances where vertex normals are stored.

 #### Materials Info
 If materials are used, the key "`shaderTagMaterial`" contains an integer value that is used as a numeric "Id" that links to an item in a Dictionary in the "Materials3 subsection with a key value of "`ID`" and which links to an Integer value that matches the value of "`shaderTagMaterial`".
-Note: hopefully I'll have time to add more info in the future as I continue my own analysis of `.jas` files using Cheetah3DParser.
+In addition, XML data in the "xmlDef" (in the "baseData" dictionary) contain "id" and "conID" vaules that are used to determine which texture maps are active and the order in which the material information is enumerated n the "tracks2" list (see code for more details.)

 ### **Requirements**
 A [Java JDK or JVM](https://www.java.com/en/) or [OpenJDK](http://openjdk.java.net) version 8, or later must be installed in order to run the code.
 There is also a [**Runnable JAR file**](https://github.com/wholder/Cheetah3DParser/blob/master/out/artifacts/Cheetah3DParser_jar) included in the checked in code that you can download and run without having to compile the source code.